Table of Contents

 - Heart Health – Reducing sodium decreases the risk of cardiovascular diseases, including heart attacks and strokes.

-- Weight Management – Low sodium diets tend to encourage the consumption of whole, unprocessed foods, which can help with weight control.
+- Weight Management – Low-sodium diets encourage the consumption of whole, unprocessed foods, which can help with weight control.

 - Less Bloating – Reducing sodium minimizes water retention, resulting in less bloating and puffiness.